erdutku/home_credit_default_risk/README.md

-# Home Credit Default Risk
+# Home Credit Default Risk Project
 ### 1. Description
 Many people struggle to get loans due to insufficient or non-existent credit histories.
 And, unfortunately, this population is often taken advantage of by untrustworthy lenders.